rafamanzo/base-rails-app/README.md

 * `mocha` has not been included in favour of `rspec-expectations`
 * `boilerplates` are no more included

+Soft changes:

+* `konacha` has been replaced by `teaspoon` which favours Rails 5 compatibility

 ### Copyright

 2014-2016 Rafael Reggiani Manzo